yuvboghani/NLP_midtermProject/README.md

 # NLP_midtermProject
 CMPSC 497 - Midterm Project

-To run the code just add it in google colab or make sure it is in the same directory as your ipynb.
-Ideally just like run it in google colab.
+To run the code upload the data onto Google CoLab or make sure it is in the same directory as your Ipynb.
+Ideally, run it in Google CoLab.